tarr11/wizbang/README.md

 Your state machine code for a wizard is spread out across your routes file, controller and models

 ## Solution:
+Wizards are separate controllers that span multiple resources.
 DRY up your rails wizard code with wizbang by moving your state machine into a DSL that is integrated with `ActionDispatch::Routing`

 ## Benefits: